-(a) The department shall give prompt notice to the NCUA or the applicable insuring organization whenever the commissioner takes possession of the property and assets of a respective federally-insured or participating credit union.
-The Department shall give further prompt notice whenever the commissioner determines to liquidate the property and assets of such federally-insured or participating credit union.

-(b) If the commissioner finds that the closing of a credit union and the liquidation of the credit union's assets are in the public interest and the best interest of the credit union members, depositors, and creditors, the NCUA or, alternatively, the insuring organization shall be appointed liquidating agent for the purpose of liquidation or the winding up of the affairs of the credit union.

-(c) When any member's share or deposit account is paid, the NCUA or, alternatively, the insuring organization shall be subrogated to all rights of the member, up to the amount paid by the NCUA or the insuring organization to such member.
+- (a) The department shall give prompt notice to the NCUA or the applicable insuring organization whenever the commissioner takes possession of the property and assets of a respective federally-insured or participating credit union.
+The Department shall give further prompt notice whenever the commissioner determines to liquidate the property and assets of such federally-insured or participating credit union. - (b) If the commissioner finds the liquidation of the credit union's assets is prudent under the guidelines established by Texas Finance Code §126.201, the insuring organization, may be appointed liquidating agent for the credit union. - (c) When any member's share or deposit account is paid, the NCUA or, alternatively, the insuring organization shall be subrogated to all rights of the member, up to the amount paid by the NCUA or the insuring organization to such member.

-Source: The provisions of this §95.200 adopted to be effective November 11, 1999, 24 TexReg 9830; readopted to be effective August 10, 2003, 28 TexReg 6030; amended to be effective March 7, 2007, 32 TexReg 1065; reviewed and readopted to be effective October 18, 2010, 35 TexReg 9748; reviewed and readopted to be effective October 20, 2014, 39 TexReg 8604; reviewed and readopted to be effective October 16, 2018, 43 TexReg 7224.
+Source: The provisions of this §95.200 adopted to be effective November 11, 1999, 24 TexReg 9830; readopted to be effective August 10, 2003, 28 TexReg 6030; amended to be effective March 7, 2007, 32 TexReg 1065; reviewed and readopted to be effective October 18, 2010, 35 TexReg 9748; reviewed and readopted to be effective October 20, 2014, 39 TexReg 8604; reviewed and readopted to be effective October 16, 2018, 43 TexReg 7224; reviewed and amended to be effective March 1, 2020, 45 TexReg 1218.